Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Overview of Urban Foundation Models

 To address the aforementioned drawbacks, STEP~\cite{shao2022pre} introduces a graph structure learning module in downstream forecasting.
 As vanilla STGNNs typically focus on short-term time series, STEP devises TSFormer for time series pre-training to capture long-term temporal patterns with segment-level representations.
 TransGTR~\cite{jin2023transferable} focuses on learning the graph structure in a transferable way, which pre-trains a structure generator and transfers both the generator and the spatiotemporal forecasting module across cities.
 Further, MC-STL~\cite{zhang2023mask} spots the spatiotemporal heterogeneity (i.e., spatial correlation and region importance are time-varied), and proposes two pre-training strategies: spatial masked reconstruction and temporal contrastive learning, to understand inter-region correlations and regional pattern variations over time.
 Similar to TransGTR, TPB~\cite{liu2023cross} focuses on cross-city transfer learning for spatio-temporal forecasting.
 To capture the traffic patterns in data-rich cities for transferring to data-scarce cities, TPB generates the representative traffic patterns via clustering, and conducts pattern aggregation during downstream forecasting.
 Additionally, it devises an attention-based graph reconstruction followed by STGNN for spatio-temporal pattern extraction.
 GPT-ST~\cite{li2023gpt} observes that existing methods encounter the lack of customized representations of spatio-temporal patterns and insufficient consideration of different levels of spatial dependencies.
 Thus, it pre-trains a spatio-temporal mask autoencoder by incorporating a parameter customization scheme and adaptive mask strategy, utilizing a hierarchical hypergraph structure to capture multi-level spatial dependencies from a global perspective.
+In particular, to improve the computational and data efficiency, CompactST~\cite{han2025scalable} is developed as a compact spatio-temporal foundation model~($\sim$300K parameters) that can be efficiently pre-trained on massive, multi-domain urban datasets using a multi-scale spatio-temporal mixer and mixture-of-normalizers to handle heterogeneous patterns.
+The results show better prediction accuracy and efficiency, especially when downstream data is scarce.